 - The consensus among operators we talked to attributed the strong performance to Covid fatigue driving pent-up demand, disposable income from Covid stimulus, and vaccination progress.
 This all hit during weather-transition months (still cold in many places) and during spring break and holidays.

 - These strong #’s do provide comfort that our business survived and remains popular.

 - We completed two location installations recently one the Tonkawa Hotel & Casino Entertainment named The HUB in Tonkawa OK opening May 10.
 After a long Covid delay we also had a partial opening of the new entertainment center in a JW Marriott, Desert Springs, CA.

-- We recently signed a multi-year agreement to represent a major entertainment and hospitality firm, based in the Middle East, in the US market with the mission to bring popular US concepts to the Middle East and North Africa.
+- We recently signed a multi-year agreement to represent a major entertainment and hospitality firm, The Al Hokair Group, in the US market with the mission to bring popular US concepts to the Middle East and North Africa.

 - Five other projects are on Covid hold, opening dates uncertain and we have several Agreements out for signature.